Isles of Scilly: Employment

 The predominance of tourism means that "tourism is by far the main sector throughout each of the individual islands, in terms of employment... [and] this is much greater than other remote and rural areas in the United Kingdom".
 Tourism accounts for approximately 63% of all employment.

 Businesses dependent on tourism, with the exception of a few hotels, tend to be small enterprises typically employing fewer than four people; many of these are family run, suggesting an entrepreneurial culture among the local population.
 However, much of the work generated by this, with the exception of management, is low skilled and thus poorly paid, especially for those involved in cleaning, catering and retail.

 Because of the seasonality of tourism, many jobs on the islands are seasonal and part-time, so work cannot be guaranteed throughout the year.
 Some islanders take up other temporary jobs 'out of season' to compensate for this.
 Due to a lack of local casual labour at peak holiday times, many of the larger employers accommodate guest workers.

 Taxation

 The islands were not subject to income tax until 1954, and there was no motor vehicle excise duty levied until 1971.
 The Council Tax is set by the Local Authority in order to meet their budget requirements.
 The Valuation Office Agency values properties for the purpose of council tax.
 The amount of council tax paid depends on the band of the property as shown below.
-The valuation is based on what the property would have been worth in 1991.
+The Isles of Scilly property valuation is based on what the property would have been worth in 1991.